GXDE-OS/xdg-desktop-portal-gxde/README.md

 # xdg-desktop-portal-gxde

-A backend implement for xdg-desktop-portal on Deepin desktop environment
+A backend implement for xdg-desktop-portal on GXDE desktop environment

 ## Interface Status